cmu-sei/welled/README.md

 ```

 ## Setting the VMs name, address, or room when in non-STEP environment
-Take note that STEP is a reference to the deprecated STEPfwd Cyber Range Management tool that has been replaced by Crucible and Topomojo.
+Take note that STEP is a reference to the deprecated STEPfwd Cyber Range Management
+tool that has been replaced by Crucible and Topomojo.
+In this example the room
+number is being to 55.
 ```
-/bin/gelled-ctrl -n kali-local -r 55
+/bin/gelled-ctrl -n kali-local -R 55
 ```

 Of course, all of these tools have usage statements, so please read themm.